RogerSelwyn/AICO_HomeLINK/README.md

 # AICO HomeLINK integration for Home Assistant

 The `homelink` platform allows you to view the status of your AICO alarm system.
+Note that you need an AICO HomeLINK dashboard account with Landlord access to be able to create the credentials needed to use this integration.

 This table provides a list of AICO devices and there support status:

 | **Model No** | **Sensor Type** |**Model Type**    |**Supported** | **Notes**                   |
 |:-------------|:-----------------|:-----------------|:------------:|:----------------------------|